DaveParillo/cisc192-reader/docs/_sources/chapter9/review-3.rst.txt

           .. tab:: Answer

               Below is one way to implement the program.
-We declare the ``Cake`` struct and list the instance variables in order.

               .. activecode:: cp_9_AC_9a
                  :language: cpp